Does the topic title “Throw the Baby Out With the Bath Water” still mean the same thing now that it did at the beginning? If not, why?

 So does your sense…that the title still holds, that the thinking has changed over now and even in this discussion, or what would your response to that be?

-Christian: So I believe the title itself still holds, but the definition of the baby is changing over time.
+Solutions Engineering: So I believe the title itself still holds, but the definition of the baby is changing over time.
 Because there is this mix of now the baby being both the business process and programs, along with some of those areas that are still being held and maintained in-house from a technology standpoint, and really understanding when you should continue to do those things versus when does it make more sense to go out and allow a vendor to start to handle those aspects for you.
 That to me is what has changed.

 It’s not necessarily the title or the meaning of it, but the definition of the baby itself as time goes on.

-Scott: My perception of what it is has not really changed.
+Product: My perception of what it is has not really changed.
 I think when you look at it from a historical perspective, I think the meaning of it has changed over time.
 Again, I think it’s less about kind of a wholesale replacement of the monolith and more about understanding specific pain points and needs and being able to identify solutions that close those gaps.

 So it’s okay to reset and look at products, but I don’t know that you’re looking at things in the total, the way we would have been doing as recently as 5, 10 years ago.